sayonaramemori/Full-learning-record/rust/new_rust_tutor.md

 > Copy trait including integer, float, char, bool, and tuple and array in which the data implementes the copy trait.

 #### Reference
-> Multiple readers and single writer.
+- Multiple readers and single writer.

-1. Deep Reference is allowed in Rust.
+- Deep Reference is allowed in Rust.
+- Deref will be automatically called.

 ### Life Span
 ```rust